Who's who

 During my formative years I was a boy - then officer in the Boy's Brigade and also a Youth Club leader in Nottingham.
 Presently, I am a trustee of the Barkestone Old School Village Hall and member of the management committee.

-I took early retirement from the NHS in November 2005 and was employed by Attend as a Regional Development Manager in 2006 and later as NHS Development Manager, leading on Attend 500 in the midlands and eastern regions.
+I took early retirement from the NHS in November 2005 and was employed by Attend as a Regional Development Manager in 2006 and later as NHS Development Manager, leading on Attend 500 in the Midlands and Eastern regions.
 I retired from paid work at the end of March 2010 but continue to support the development of volunteering in my capacity of Chairman, East Midlands Region, Attend and Chairman of the League of Friends of Grantham Hospital.
 I am currently a trustee of Attend and represent the charity at the England Volunteering Development Council.
 To underpin my practical and strategic engagement in the voluntary sector I successfully completed an NVQ level 5 in Personnel Strategy, (awarded by the CIPD).

 Contact email address: simon.needham@attend.org.uk